 The Junior Art Leaders take great pride in leading their subject in school.
 In the summer of 2019, they organised a whole school Art Week based around sculpture in the environment.
 They ran the exhibition opening for families and governors, which was a great success.

 We place a great emphasis on drawing and children are taught drawing skills on a weekly basis in all classes

 Ryelands is a centre for Arts Award.
-We currently have twenty five children working towards their Discover level.
+We currently have twenty seven children working towards their Discover level.

 To recognise Refugee Week, Lancashire County Council invited school students to create a square for a Coronaquilt.
 The children at Ryelands looked at how colours affect the way we feel and thought about the colours of safety.
 They talked about the colour of their safe place and where they felt safe during Lockdown and how refugees need to find a safe place to live.

 The children used paper and fabric to create their safe place: some used pictures and others made their squares quite abstract.
 Each square was photographed and digitally stitched together with the work from other students to create a virtual quilt.